-Fewer, larger radiotherapy doses prove safe for prostate cancer patientsDecember 13th, 2011 in Cancer /
+Fewer, larger radiotherapy doses prove safe for prostate cancer patientsDecember 13, 2011 in Medicine & Health / Cancer

 (Medical Xpress) -- Less overall radiotherapy, delivered in fewer but higher doses, is as safe as standard, lower doses for treating prostate cancer, according to new research published in the Lancet Oncology today (Tuesday).